Tropical mirror symmetry for elliptic curves: Introduction

 We provide the alternative route via the left and right arrows.
 The Gromov-Witten invariants involved in the upper left vertex of the triangle are nothing but Hurwitz numbers --- numbers of covers of an elliptic curve having simple ramification above some fixed branch points.
 The integrals in the upper right vertex are certain integrals over Feynman graphs.

 Correspondences between Hurwitz numbers and their tropical counterparts have been studied \cite{BBM10, CJM10}, and an easy generalization yields a Correspondence Theorem that is suitable for our situation (see Theorem \ref{thm-corres}).
-As in the case of $\PP^2$, most exciting is the right arrow.
+As in the case of $\PP^2$, more interesting is the right arrow.
 It turns out that a more general formulation of mirror symmetry is more natural on the tropical side.
 We prove a tropical mirror symmetry theorem (Theorem \ref{thm-refined}) relating numbers of labeled tropical covers with refined Feynman integrals.
-A careful analysis of the combinatorial principles underlying the count of labeled tropical covers on the one hand and nonzero contributions to refined integrals over Feynman graphs on the other hand reveals that they can be related very naturally.
-The right arrow then follows easily from our tropical mirror symmetry theorem, see Theorem \ref{thm-tropmirror}.
-We consider the Tropical Mirror Symmetry Theorem \ref{thm-refined} (and its consequences) to be the most important contribution of this paper.
+A careful analysis of the combinatorial principles underlying the count of labeled tropical covers on the one hand and nonzero contributions to refined integrals over Feynman graphs on the other hand reveals that they can be related naturally.
+The right arrow then follows from our tropical mirror symmetry theorem, see Theorem \ref{thm-tropmirror}.

 To sum up, for the case of elliptic curves, we complete the picture of the triangle as follows: